What is Agile project management?—A strength or weakness?

 Gantt Charts

-Gantt charts in ProofHub lets you plan and schedule the order in which you want to complete tasks and visualize them in a timeline view.
-When it becomes a challenge to adjust plans as deadlines shift, setting dependencies between tasks is helpful.
-You just need to integrate Gantt chart tool into your current process to manage tasks and projects more smartly.
+Gantt charts in ProofHub let you plan and schedule the order in which you want to complete agile tasks and visualize them in a timeline view.
+Setting dependencies between tasks is helpful when it becomes a challenge to adjust plans as deadlines shift.
+You just need to integrate the Gantt chart tool into your current process to manage tasks and projects more smartly.

 ProofHub’s Gantt chart offers: